United States 1935-S Washington Quarter

 Design Controversy and Giving Flanagan and Fraser Their Due

 Secretary of the Treasury Andrew Mellon did not accept the commission’s guidance and opted to hold a second design competition.
-When Fraser’s design was selected for a second time, Mellon short circuited the process and instead chose a design submitted by sculptor John Flanagan.
+When Fraser’s design was selected for a second time, Mellon short-circuited the process and instead chose a design submitted by sculptor John Flanagan.
 Members of the Bicentennial Commission were outraged, but Mellon was unmoved.
 Chauvinism is the reason cited by Walter Breen and others for Mellon’s refusal to accept the Fraser design.

-While criticism of Mellon’s heavy-handed actions were certainly warranted, the Flanagan design was not without merit.
-The Flanagan version of the Washington quarter was struck from 1932-1998, when the obverse was modified to allow for the reverse to be used to celebrate each of United States’ 50 states.
+But while criticism of Mellon’s heavy-handed actions was certainly warranted, the Flanagan design was not without merit.
+The Flanagan version of the Washington quarter was struck from 1932 to 1998 when the obverse was modified to allow for the reverse to be used to celebrate each of the 50 states of the Union.

 In 1935, the United States Mint struck quarters at all three mints.
 The Philadelphia Mint struck 35,484,000 coins; the San Francisco Mint struck 5,660,000; and the Denver Mint struck 5,780,000 for a grand total of 46,924,000 coins.